JaWarrior12/constitution-rewrite/constitution.md

 - ii.
 The role of "Administrator" is legally bound by the constitution, the duties associated with the "Administrator" role are the responsibility of the Archons and their ministers.
 - iii.
 Any mute of a member that is longer than one (1) day requires logical reasoning and must be reported to the senate.
 - iv.
 The role of "Administrator" does not grant permission to remove political roles for any reason.
 Only the Demarchos or a senate/assembly vote can remove membership roles.
+- v.
+Banning of members must start as a senate or assembly vote.
+A defensible reason must be provided.
 # 4. Distribution
 ## a.
 Distribution Systems
 - i.
 Payments are made to people that help and are proportional to the profit produced.